hclpandv/devops-training-material/ansible/setup.md

 ## How to Setup ansible ?

-* ansible can be used to configure remote servers through remotely accessing thrm over ssh or winrm.
+* ansible can be used to configure remote servers through remotely accessing them over ssh or winrm.
 * you can install ansible to any machine which has remote access to actual target servers.
 * the machine where you install ansible is refered as ansible control machine.
 * ansible can only be installed on Linux machines but it can manage windows hosts/servers too. (at the time of writing this articles)